KonPilpilidis/100DaysOfCode/readme.md

 - For all the possible languages that support syntax highlithing on GitHub (which is basically all of them), refer <a href="https://github.com/github/linguist/blob/master/lib/linguist/languages.yml" target="_blank">here</a>.

 ---
+## Rules
+- General rules
+    1. The game lasts 360 days.
+    1. Every 30 days, the inmates change a floor.
+    1. An inmate gets a new inmate if the old inmate dies, when he/she changes the floor.
+- The platform
+    1. Every day, it is filled with food containing enough calories for all inmates.
+    1. It drives from the top of the structure to the bottom and stops at each floor.
+    1. Inmates can only eat but not store food.
+- Inmates
+    1. Inmates stay for 360 days or until they die.
+    1. Inmates have a personal item with them.
+        1. The item can be food.
+        1. The item can be a weapon.
+    1. All inmates can eat as much as they want from the available food.
+        1. Inmates can eat other inmates.
+        1. Inmates can starve to death but water is provided.
+    1. If an inmate dies, a new inmate comes at the end of the month.

 ## Features
 ## Usage (Optional)
 ## Documentation (Optional)